 The partial correlation analysis of the regression models shows that there are different controls for the different flow signatures (Fig. 5).
-The highlighted controls are rather similar across the different classification methods, i.e. the patterns seen in all three plots are very similar (Fig. 5a-c).
-This suggests that the identification of controls is robust, while the performances of the different regressions vary.
+The highlighted controls are rather similar for the different classification methods.
 Climatic descriptors play the most important role for most of the flow signatures, especially those related to average and high flows.
 For the base-flow index, geology is more important and for the flashiness of flow, topography is the main control.
 Topography also plays an important role in low flows magnitude (Q5), being the main driver for this signature in some of the classes and for the global model.
-For most of the flow signatures, the second most important descriptor is generally land cover (mean flow, high flows, runoff coefficient, ET, variability of reversals).
+For most of the flow signatures, the second most important descriptor is generally land use (mean flow, high flows, runoff coefficient, ET, variability of reversals).
+The importance of the different controls varies across the classes (length of the boxplots in Fig. 5) and the main drivers for a